-Contact Tracing
+Contact Tracing and Close Contact Guidance

-- Central office staff and the school division health team will continue to work with the Chickahominy Health Department to conduct contact tracing when necessary. - o The school division will continue to follow the latest CDC guidelines regarding quarantine.
+- Central office staff and the school division health team will continue to work with the Chickahominy Health Department to conduct contact tracing when necessary. - The school division will continue to follow the latest CDC guidelines regarding contact tracing, close contacts and quarantine (when mandated).